arnaldpuy/uncertainy_irrigation_modelling/README.md

 ## Replication

-We provide all the functions needed to replicate our workflow in the ``functions'' folder.
+We provide all the functions needed to replicate our workflow in the "functions" folder.

 ### Data

 #### Generated data

-The ``data'' folder contains the data and files produced in this study.
-The file named ``current'' compiles studies whose water estimates are either historical or current.
+The "data" folder contains the data and files produced in this study.
+The file named `current` compiles studies whose water estimates are either historical or current.
-The file named ``projected'' includes studies with water-related variables projected into the future.
+The file named `projected` includes studies with water-related variables projected into the future.

 * `references_current.xlsx`